Habacef/Proximity-Ligation-Assay-analysis/README.md

 # Proximity-Ligation-Assay-analysis

-This repository contains simple Bash scripts and ImageJ macros, to anlyze cellular vs nuclear PLA-events in fluoreszent images
+This repository contains simple Bash scripts and ImageJ macros, to analyze cellular vs nuclear PLA-events in fluoreszent images

 You can of course use the scripts to analyze other dotted stainings.